Adilmohd04/Health/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.5.

-This is a Health Tracker application built with Angular 14+.
+This is a Health Tracker application built with Angular.
 The application allows users to track workout types and minutes, view the data in a bar chart, and manage users.

 ## Features